ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // get reference to new prototype

-Therefore, sometimes arising statements in articles on JavaScript claiming that “dynamic changing of the prototype (the complete changing of the prototype property of the constructor, assigning it to the new object) will affect all objects and they will have that new prototype” is incorrect.
+Therefore, sometimes arising statements in articles on JavaScript claiming that “dynamic changing of the prototype will affect all objects and they will have that new prototype” is incorrect.
 New prototype will have only new objects which will be created after this changing.

-The main rule here is: the object’s prototype is set at the moment of object’s creation and after that cannot be changed to completely new object.
-By using of the explicit prototype reference in the constructor if it still refers to the same object, it is possible just to add new or modify existing properties of the object’s prototype.
+The main rule here is: the object’s prototype is set at the moment of object’s creation and after that cannot be changed to new object.
+Using the explicit prototype reference from the constructor if it still refers to the same object, it is possible only to add new or modify existing properties of the object’s prototype.

-However, some implementations, for example, SpiderMonkey (and other), provide the explicit reference to object’s prototype via non-standard __proto__ property (analogy with the __class__ property in Python):
+However, some implementations, for example, SpiderMonkey, provide explicit reference to object’s prototype via the non-standard __proto__ property:

 function A() {}